hnesland/telldusmq/README.md

   - Id
   - Temp
   - Humidity
+  - Value
+  - DataType

 We can then use the variables like this: `Temperature for id#{{.Id}} is: {{.Temp}}`

+Some sensors supports both temperature and humidity and if you wish to have a separate event for both these types, you can set the configuration item `Tellstick => SplitTemperatureAndHumidity` to `true`.
+The `Value` property will contain the value (temperature or humidity) and the `DataType` property will contain `temp` or `humidity`.
+The sample configuration reflects this.

 # Reporting Bugs